 An unfortunate challenge that you may have to face as a host is dealing with difficult guests.
 Guests may make complicated requests or throw an unauthorized party at your rental.
 On top of that, they can also break or damage things in your property, by accident or on purpose.
 Thankfully, difficult guests tend to remain in the minority, and you can prevent them from booking with you by charging a security deposit.

-Needless to say that, as with any entrepreneur, hosts face risks, challenges and as a rule tough competition.
+Needless to say, as with any entrepreneur, hosts face risks, challenges, and as a rule tough competition.
 However, there are some steps you can take to help ensure long-term success: